day8/re-frame/docs/MentalModelOmnibus.md

 **Second**, remind yourself that the `combining function` of a `reduce` takes two arguments:
   1. the current state of the reduction and
-  2. the next collection member to fold in.
+  2. the next collection member to fold in

 Then notice that `reg-event-db` event handlers take two arguments also:
   1. `db` - the current state of `app-db`